 Then, the output of the selected watermark head is scaled and mapped to the dimensionality of the LLM vocabulary $\mathcal{V}$ to obtain final watermarked logits \cite{DBLP:conf/iclr/LiuPHM024}.
 This design ensures that our method can be seamlessly applied to LLMs with different vocabularies.
 Formally, the watermarked logits at time step $t$ are computed as:

 where $\gamma$ means the scaling factor, the watermark logits are scaled to be close to 1 or -1 after the tanh function. $\operatorname{F}(\cdot)$ denotes the mapping function that randomly projects the output dimension of the watermark head $\Theta$ onto the LLM vocabulary, i.e., the watermark head output is repeatedly mapped to the higher-dimensional vocabulary.
-Finally, the watermark logits are injected into the original LLM logits via temperature scaling $\delta$, which proportionally amplifies or suppresses the original logits and thereby minimizes the impact of perturbations on the original probability distribution \cite{10.5555/3692070.3693308}:
+Finally, the watermark logits are injected into original LLM logits via scaling parameter $\delta$, which proportionally amplifies or suppresses original logits and thereby minimizes the impact of perturbations on original probability distribution \cite{10.5555/3692070.3693308}: